 Tara and I were thinking of skipping Bohol altogether because of the seeming inexistence of any indigenous peoples community in the province.
 But, when we did a search on Google Images for indigenous peoples + Bohol, that’s when we saw the Eskaya scripts.
-From that moment on, we knew that we NEEDED to see the Eskaya tribe.
+From that moment on, we knew that we needed to see the Eskaya tribe.

-Getting to the Eskaya Tribe
+How to reach the Eskaya Tribe

 In Tagbilaran, we took a bus going to Ubay, which is two towns from Duero.
 While on the bus, Tara and I asked a couple of passengers if they know how we could get to the Eskaya tribe in Duero.
 I’m not sure if it was the language barrier or if they were just protecting the community, but it seemed like they were hesitant to point us in the direction of the Eskaya tribe.

 At one point, we were talking that perhaps we should not pursue our trip to meet the tribe.
 In my mind, if the locals, who were supposed to be proud of this community or at least know of them, were scared, then maybe we’re pushing it a bit too far this time?